 Soft, semi-moist, and wet foods must be avoided because they are very high in sugar and stimulate the greatest blood sugar increase after eating.

 Can I give my diabetic dog treats?

-As funny and mischievous it gets, on occasions your dog is a good boy/girl.
-And on those occasions he/she deserves a reward.
+As funny and mischievous as it gets, on occasion, your dog is a good boy/girl.
+And on those occasions, he/she deserves a reward.
 Do not deprive your dog of treats.
-As long as the treat has low glycemic index and low caloric density it is safe for your diabetic fur baby.
+As long as the treat has a low glycemic index and low caloric density it is safe for your diabetic fur baby.

 Seeking professional opinion

 No matter how many insightful blogs you have read and how many well-educated salespersons at local pet stores you have talked to, always go a step further and seek a professional opinion.
 Talk to your trusted vet or dog nutritionist.
 Every diabetic dog needs a tailored approach and modified dietary strategy.
 A true professional will take into consideration your dog’s:

 - level of physical activity.

 Diabetes in dogs is a chronic and serious, but effectively manageable health condition.
 The key to controlling and treating diabetes is by regulating the blood sugar levels.
 Luckily canine nutrition has come a long way in recent years and a properly controlled diet can keep the blood sugar levels within acceptable limits.

 All in all, although scary, having your dog diagnosed with diabetes, is not the end of the world.
 With proper care and devotion, your dog can live a long and healthy life.

 Here you can see the latest products in our Diabetic Dog Food Category.
 Use the flavor sprays to taste up the food for your best friend!